-Graham Bond, keyboardist, saxophonist, leader of Graham Bond Organization, considered a founding father of the English rhythm and blues boom of the 1960s, was born in Romford, England in 1937.
+Graham Bond, keyboardist, saxophonist, and leader of the Graham Bond Organization who is considered a founding father of the English rhythm and blues boom of the 1960s, was born in Romford, England in 1937.

 Curtis Lee, singer best known for his top 10 hit, “Pretty Little Angel Eyes,” was born in Yuma, AZ in 1939.

 Jim Post, folk singer-songwriter, composer, playwright, actor, and half of 1960s duo Friend and Lover, best known for their hit single, “Reach Out of the Darkness,” was born in Houston, TX in 1939.

 Jay Proctor, lead singer and founder of Jay & the Techniques, who are best known for their 1967 R&B hit “Apples, Peaches, Pumpkin Pie,” was born in Allentown, PA in 1940.

 Hank Marvin, multi-instrumentalist, vocalist, songwriter, and lead guitarist for the Shadows who has been cited as an influence by guitarists such as George Harrison, Eric Clapton, Jimmy Page, David Gilmour, Roy Wood, Brian May, Mark Knopfler, Peter Frampton, Steve Howe, Pete Townshend, and Jeff Beck, was born Brian Robson Rankin in Newcastle upon Tyne, Northumberland, England in 1941.